Compare other products

 How do I compare risk-based personal loans?

-It may be more difficult to compare loan products with risk-based pricing.
+It can more difficult to compare loan products with risk-based pricing.
 This is because you won't know the rate you'll be offered until you apply.
 The following may, however, help with the comparison:

 - Interest rate range.
 While you won't know the exact rate you'll be offered, you could still take the rate range into consideration when comparing.